uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/blas/blas-level-1-routines.rst

 .. container::

-   BLAS Level 1 includes routines and functions, which perform vector-vector operations.
-The following table lists the BLAS Level 1 routine and function groups and the data types associated with them.
+   BLAS Level 1 includes routines which perform vector-vector operations as described in the following table.

    .. container:: tablenoborder